Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Activity data as the basis of the calculation

-Emission factors: Converting data into CO₂e
+Emission factors: from activity to CO₂e

-Examples of GLEC Framework application by transport mode
+Applying the GLEC Framework by transport mode

 Road transport